 - Part 2, On-road group practice (1-3pm): For this second section instructors will take participants out on the road around nearby neighborhoods, streets, and paths, practicing our skills drills in a real world environment.

 Participants are welcome to join us for just Part 1, or stick around for both Parts 1 and 2.
 The free bike lights and other incentives are available for everyone even if they don't participate for both sections, but any individuals taking this class as a prerequisite for a League of American Bicyclists instructor certification must attend both.

 We encourage participants to bike and BART to this class.
 It is a 1.8-mile bike ride to the class location from El Cerrito Plaza BART (route here) or 1.5 miles from North Berkeley BART (route here) along the Ohlone Greenway trail.

 Attending one of our “Day 1” Urban Cycling 101: Classroom Workshops is normally a prerequisite to taking a Road Class.
 However, if you can not make one of our classroom sessions and still want to sign up for a road class please contact our Education Director Robert at robert@BikeEastBay.org for an alternate arrangement.

 A functional bike and helmet are required to participate.
 Any minors joining us for this class must be accompanied by an adult.
 This is not a learn-to-ride class, and all participants are expected to be comfortable with the basics of balancing, pedaling, and steering.

-Drinks and light snacks are provided.
-However, if you will need a substantial meal before the end of class please bring it with you as our schedule will not allow us to eat off-site.
+If you will need a substantial meal before the end of class please bring it with you as our schedule will not allow us to eat off-site.

 Click the image below to download the Traffic Skills 101 manual before attending this class, to review the information covered in the “Day 1” class you attended.